NCAR/wrfcloud/docs/Users_Guide/overview.rst

 Cloud Formation
 ---------------
-Cloud formation is used to provision and manage all AWS resources.
+AWS's Cloud Formation is used to configure and manage all AWS resources by treating them as Infastructure as Code (IAC).

 Web Application (User Interface)
 --------------------------------